syl20bnr/spacemacs/README.md

-If you're not comfortable with the ways mentioned above, then [EmacsWiki](https://www.emacswiki.org/emacs/EmacsForMacOS#toc12) lists down a few ways to install Emacs for Mac OS.
+If you're not comfortable with the ways mentioned above, then [EmacsWiki](https://www.emacswiki.org/emacs/EmacsForMacOS#toc12) lists down a few ways to install Emacs for macOS.

 #### Install Source Code Pro font